apache/tvm-rfcs/rfcs/0063-clarifying-buffer-declaration-and-access.md

 **What’s a buffer?**

-Buffer is a compile-time object that groups runtime objects(data pointer and shape variables) structurally.
+Buffer is a compile-time representation of contiguous block of memory.
+Since a Buffer is typically used as backing storage for a `TensorType`, it includes relevant information from that `TensorType` which can be sufficiently generalized to an array, such as data type and shape information.
 A Buffer needs to be declared and allocated before it can be used.

 **Declaration of buffer**